 The group manager encapsulates the set of protocol modules associated with an application.
 Protocol modules are configured using an application-specific replication policy [8].
-The policy supports specifying the set of protocol modules to be constructed, as well as supplying configuration parameters to the modules, e.g. timeout values and the redundancy level to maintain.
+The policy supports specifying the set of protocol modules to be constructed, as well as supplying configuration parameters to the modules, e.g. timeout values and redundancy level.

-Protocol modules are constructed dynamically at runtime based on the replication policy of the application requesting a protocol composition.
-This is essentially all a server developer needs to know about the construction of protocol modules.
+Protocol modules are constructed dynamically at runtime based on the policy of the application requesting a protocol composition.
+This is essentially all that an application developer needs to know about the construction of protocol modules.
 However, a module developer needs to have more intimate knowledge of the architecture which simplifies the following tasks:

-- Automatic construction of protocol modules. - Establishing links between dependent modules. - Establishing links between the server and its dependent modules. - Reconfiguration of links for module substitution.
+- Automatic construction of protocol modules. - Establishing links between dependent modules. - Linking the replica with its dependent modules. - Reconfiguration of links for module substitution.

-The dynamic construction facility requires that module developers adhere to these rules:
+The dynamic construction facility requires that module implementations adhere to these rules:

-- 1. The module must contain a single constructor, whose signature contains the set of services required by the module. - 2.
-The module must implement the Link interface. - 3.
-The module may implement the Bootstrap interface. - 4.
-The module may implement listener interfaces of other modules. - 5.
-The module may declare that it substitutes the services/listeners provided by another module.
+- 1. Must contain a single constructor, whose signature is the set of services required by the module. - 2.
+Must implement the Link interface. - 3.
+May implement the Bootstrap interface. - 4.
+May implement listener interfaces of other modules. - 5.
+May declare that it substitutes the services/listeners provided by another module.

-Figure 7 illustrates the rules in terms of interfaces.
+Fig. 7 illustrates the rules in terms of interfaces.
 Solid boxes indicate required interfaces, while dashed boxes denote optional interfaces which may be implemented by a module depending on its requirements.